shy2000/shy2000/README.md

 - 👋 Hi, I’m @shy2000
 - 👀 I’m interested in anime.
 - 🌱 I’m currently learning report generation.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on NLP
-- 📫 How to reach me ...

 <!---
 shy2000/shy2000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.